What Gutenberg Changed in WordPress 5.0

 Security Considerations When Using the Block Editor

 Two-factor authentication adds an important layer of protection for admin accounts.
 If you manage a WordPress site and have not set up two-factor authentication, it is worth reviewing your options.
-Many security plugins provide this functionality, and it can significantly reduce the risk of unauthorised access even if a password is compromised.
+Many security plugins provide this functionality, and it can significantly reduce the risk of unauthorised access even if a password is compromised through a data breach or phishing attempt.

 Reusable blocks and block patterns from third-party themes or plugins can contain hidden or unwanted content.
 Review any blocks or patterns before using them on a live site, particularly if they come from sources you do not fully trust.
-As with any theme or plugin, it is worth understanding what you are adding to your site.
+As with any theme or plugin, understanding what you are adding to your site before installing it is a sensible practice.
+Check what blocks are included in a pattern, and verify that external links or tracking scripts are not embedded unexpectedly.

 Getting Comfortable with the Block Editor

 The transition from the classic editor to Gutenberg takes some adjustment, but the investment in learning the block editor pays off over time.
-The interface is consistent across different sites once you understand it, which makes it easier to work with WordPress installations that you manage for clients or your own projects.
+The interface is consistent across different WordPress installations once you understand it, which makes it easier to work with WordPress sites that you manage for clients or your own projects.
+Skills you develop in the block editor transfer between sites and between WordPress versions.

-Practical tips that help with the transition include: use keyboard shortcuts where they make sense, learn the block inserter search function so you can find blocks quickly, and explore the block settings sidebar for options that are not immediately visible in the toolbar.
-Autosave runs continuously in the background, so you do not need to save manually as frequently as in the past, though saving drafts before making major changes is still sensible practice.
+Practical tips that help with the transition include using keyboard shortcuts where they make sense, learning the block inserter search function so you can find blocks quickly, and exploring the block settings sidebar for options that are not immediately visible in the toolbar.
+Autosave runs continuously in the background, so you do not need to save manually as frequently as in the past, though saving drafts before making major changes is still a sensible practice.